PathologyDataScience/SCNN/README.md

 $docker pull cancerdatascience/scnn:1.0
 ``

 2. Confirm that the docker image is downloaded.
-The image is > 10 GB due to the size of the data contained in the image.
+The image is > 10GB due to the inclusion of data and so the download may take some time

 ``
 $docker images
-``

-In the output the "cancerdatascience/scnn" should be listed as follows, note that IMAGE ID and creation time would be different.

-``
-REPOSITORY                     TAG                            IMAGE ID            CREATED             SIZE

-cancerdatascience/scnn         1.0                            858d8c3d6af4        24 hours ago        13.2GB
+REPOSITORY                     TAG                            IMAGE ID            CREATED             SIZE cancerdatascience/scnn         1.0                            858d8c3d6af4        24 hours ago        13.2GB
 ``